-People who drink coffee or tea often have a higher survival rate 'after a heart attack or stroke'
+It turns out that people who drink coffee and tea often have a high survival rate ``after a heart attack or stroke''

-coffee reduces the risk of heart failure and that tea helps prevent heart disease and stroke .
-In addition, a Japanese study published in Stroke , an academic journal published by the American Heart Association, found that 'people who have had a stroke or heart attack who often drink green tea or coffee have a higher survival rate.' ..
+coffee has the effect of lowering the risk of heart failure and preventing heart disease and stroke .
+Furthermore, a Japanese study published in Stroke , an academic journal published by the American Heart Association, found that ``people who have had a stroke or heart attack who often drink green tea or coffee have a higher survival rate.'' .

 Previous studies have shown that

 Green Tea and Coffee Consumption and All-Cause Mortality Among Persons With and Without Stroke or Myocardial Infarction | Stroke

 Green tea, coffee linked to lower death risk after stroke, heart attack | American Heart Association

 Drinking green tea, coffee lowers risk of death for stroke and heart attack survivors | American Heart Association

 This time, a research team led by ProfessorHiroyasu Iso of the Department of Social Medicine, Osaka University Graduate School of Medicine, found that green tea and coffee reduce the risk of death in people who have recovered from heart attacks and strokes.
 In their paper, the research team said, ``While drinking green tea, the most common drink in Asia and the world-famous coffee, has been shown to reduce the risk of death in healthy people, it has been shown to decrease survival from heart attacks and strokes.
 There are no studies that have looked at the effects on people,' he said.
 He said that due to advances in medicine and an aging population, more and more people are continuing to live after having suffered a heart attack or stroke, so there is a growing need for research that focuses on the relationship between these people and drinking. rice field.